ticoaisha/ticoaisha/README.md

 - 💬 Ask me about **AWS Cloud Services, Cloud Engineering, System Designs, DevOps Tools**

-- 📫 How to reach me **aishe.aliadinov@hotmail.com**
+- 📫 You can reach me at: **aishe.aliadinov@hotmail.com**

 - 🤝 I’m looking to collaborate and create great content to benefit the community

-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with FinOps projects

 - ⚡ Fun fact: I love creating educational content
 -->